demonischuk/nodejs-currencyconverter/README.md

 You can then type `currency` to execute the application

 ## Future plans
-* Allow chooseing the starting currency
+* Allow choosing the starting currency
 * Unit test the command line argument route